sst/guide/_examples/how-to-use-thundra-to-monitor-your-serverless-app.md

 If you use SST and your code is bundled, you can use `thundra-esbuild-plugin` to activate TTD (Time-Travel Debugging).

-Install the package by running below command.
+Install the package by running below command in the `backend/` folder.

 ```bash
 npm install --save-dev @thundra/esbuild-plugin